Taiwan entry requirements for Jordan passport holders

 Valid passport

-Your passport needs to be valid for at least the full duration of your stay in Taiwan.
-Taiwan does not enforce the 6-month validity rule for Jordanian passports, but airlines may still check for it at check-in.Required
+Your passport must be valid for at least the full duration of your stay in Taiwan.
+Taiwan does not enforce a 6-month validity rule, but airlines may ask for it — check with your carrier before flying.Required

 Return or onward ticket